Triticum aestivum (Wheat) Transformation

 Professional, Customizable Triticum aestivum Transformation Services

 Lifeasible specializes in providing high-efficiency wheat transformation services to support your research in functional genomics, molecular breeding, and crop improvement.
-Our platform offers end-to-end support from codon optimization and vector construction to the delivery of stable transgenic lines, providing tailored solutions for academic researchers and AgBio industries dedicated to cereal crop advancement.
+Our platform offers end-to-end support from codon optimization and vector construction to the delivery of stable transgenic lines, providing tailored solutions for academic researchers and the AgBio industry dedicated to cereal crop advancement.

 Technical Specifications